persapiens/Course/HW/HW0-Z.md

 ### Do Basics workshop exercises (10)

+* Setup: Practice: Installing useful software
+* Setup: Exercise: Customize your bash prompt
-* Exercise: Data Science with Bash
+* Shells: Exercise: Data Science with Bash
+* Git: Practice: Creating a Repo
+* Markdown: Practice: Create an About Me Page (AboutMe.md) in your homework submission.

+**Bonus**: Git: Complete all levels in https://learngitbranching.js.org/ ---just include a screenshot of completed level scrreen in your Homework submission (+10) points.

 ### Opunit checks (20)